StevenBlack/vocab/million-dollar-words.md

 ### ruthful
-The opposite of ruthless is indeed a word; it means having pity, compassion or remorse.
+Having pity, compassion or remorse.
 To use it as a noun, just say "ruth": "At the funeral, the murderer showed ruth."

 ### sage